ttres/web-demo-wiki/Home.md

 **STEP 4b - (Optional) Create an ElastiCache Redis Cluster**

 If you don't want to use MemCached, you can Redis to resolve the session sharing issue between multiple web servers.
-In the ElastiCache console, launch an ElastiCache cluster with Redis (just 1 single node is enough) and obtain the endpoint information.
+In the ElastiCache console, launch an ElastiCache cluster with Redis with the "Cluster Mode enabled" option and obtain the configuration endpoint information.
 Please make sure that the security group being used on the ElastiCache cluster allows inbound connection from your EC2 instance.

 On the web server, configure php.ini to use Redis for session sharing.